Help empty my attic!

 By default, I will autograph this book to you.
 Alternatively, I'm happy to sign it to a friend of yours, or leave it unsigned. (tell me what to do in the comments section of the order form)

-$20 - free shipping, anywhere in the world.
-(I will send your book via media mail, which typically 8 to 10 day delivery).
-(Also, send me email if you want a copy of Cuckoo's Egg in another language - I have a few in Czech and Dutch; possibly one or two in Spanish and Chinese, and maybe a couple other languages).
+Send me email if you want a copy of Cuckoo's Egg in another language - I have a few in Czech and Dutch; possibly one or two in Spanish and Chinese, and maybe a couple other languages.

 Each of these books comes complete with book jacket, 323 pages, lots of nouns, verbs, prepositions, and even a few participles (whatever thosea are).
-I guarantee that I wrote the whole book (six months behind a MacPlus during 1988)
+I guarantee that I wrote the whole book (six months of pecking on a MacPlus during 1988)

 Buy a copy of The Cuckoo's Egg and make my wife really happy...